|

 KONA DAIFUKUJI MISSION BON DANCE - HONALO

-This annual Japanese cultural event will take place from 3-6:30pm at the historic Daifukuji Soto Mission in Honalo.
+This annual Japanese cultural event will take place at the historic Daifukuji Soto Mission in Honalo.

 HILO BREWFEST